infobip/mobile-messaging-cordova-plugin/README.md

 Mobile Messaging SDK for Cordova supports a message storage feature.
 If the storage is enabled in configuration, then the plugin will save all push messages to the configured message storage.
 Plugin will handle and save messages that are received both during background and during foreground operation of the app.
 Two types of message storage configuration are supported: default storage and an external one.

 ### Default message storage
-Mobile Messaging SDK supports a built-in message storage. "defaultMessageStorage" option shall be set to true in [initialization configuration](#initialization-configuration) to enable it.
+Mobile Messaging SDK supports a built-in message storage. `defaultMessageStorage` option shall be set to true in [initialization configuration](#initialization-configuration) to enable it.
 If default message storage is enabled, then it will be possible to access all the messages received by the library using methods described below.

 ```javascript
 MobileMessaging.init({